-Given equipment coefficient of performance, we would estimate that cooling energy would likely be increased by ∼0.5 kWh/day from the heat of added fan energy.
+$^{^{1}}$ Given equipment coefficient of performance, we would estimate that cooling energy would likely be increased by ~ 0.5 kWh/day from the heat of added fan energy.

-Standard 62-2 levels of ventilation are provided in a tight building in Central Florida without enthalpy recovery.
+The interior moisture data collected suggest that leaky residential buildings (as exemplified by the loose building) will not result in as large an increase in moisture levels as when ASHRAE Standard 62.2-2013 levels of ventilation are provided in a tight building in Central Florida without enthalpy recovery.
 In the leaky building, average RH usually did not exceed 50%, except toward the end of the season when the sensible cooling load declined.
 However, even with mechanical ventilation during periods with high cooling loads, interior RH usually stayed below 60%.
 This means that while interior moisture levels were increased by mechanical supply ventilation, they were generally in an acceptable range.
-They did, however, increase cooling energy use.
+They did, however, considerably increase cooling energy use.